bhim4078652/MIPS_32_PIPELINED/README.md

 3) Execute the operation or calculate an address
 4) Access an operand in data memory.
 5) Write the result into a register.

+### "Pipelining improves performance by increasing instruction throughput, as opposed to decreasing the execution time of an individual instruction, but instruction
+###  throughput is the important metric because real programs execute billions of instructions".